Ap011y0n/Motors/index.md

      Main core subsystems
    </h2>
 This Engine has 3 main core subsystems:
-- GameObjects core: in charge of the management of all the objects in the game.
-This core controls the addition, elimination of all the gameojbects on tje world.
+- GameObjects & Components core: in charge of the management of all the objects in the engine.
+This core controls the addition, elimination of all the gameojbects on the world.
 All the management can be controlled throught the GameObjects module.
-Every GameObjects has his owns components.
+Every GameObjects has his owns components, there are component Mesh,Transforms,Collider i Material.
 - UI core: in charge of the management of all HUD of the Engine.
 This core, like the GameObjects core, can control the addition, elimination of his elements.
+- Serialitzation: to save the scane(save laod)
+- Resource Manager:
--
+- Importer:

    <h2>
      Physics core: